yashUcr773/currency-converter/README.md

 <div align="center">
   <strong>⭐ Star this repository if you find it helpful!</strong><br>
-  <sub>Built with ❤️ using React, TypeScript, and modern web technologies</sub>
+  <sub>Built with ❤️ for travelers who need reliable tools on every trip</sub>
 </div>